-From campus operations to the classroom, sustainability at Tufts is a collective effort spanning departments, offices, and all of our campuses in Boston, Grafton, and Medford/Somerville.
+From campus operations to the classroom and research labs, sustainability at Tufts is a collective effort spanning departments and offices on all of our campuses in Boston, Grafton, and Medford/Somerville.

-The Tufts Recycling and Waste Reduction Team is housed with Facilities Services and works closely with the Office of Sustainability to coordinate waste reduction and diversion, including recycling and composting programs.
+Please note: The Tufts Recycling and Waste Reduction Team is housed with Facilities Services and works closely with the Office of Sustainability to coordinate waste reduction and diversion, including recycling and composting programs.
 Please contact firstname.lastname@example.org with waste specific inquiries.